How to Make Crispy, Juicy Smash Burgers at Home

 Instructions

 - Preheat the Griddle.
 Place your Baking Steel Skinny Griddle or Mini Griddle over a single burner on high heat.
 Let it preheat for 10-15 minutes until it's ripping hot (around 500-550°F).
+This is the same principle behind our pizza steels — load the steel with heat, and it does the work for you.

 - Portion the Beef.
 Gently divide the ground beef into 4 x 4 oz (115g) balls.
 Do not overwork the meat; just form it into a loose ball.